-Born and raised in Costa Rica, Leslie moved to America in 2005 to attend Harvard Business School.
+Born and raised in Costa Rica, Leslie moved to America in 2005 to attend Harvard Business School, where she received a full scholarship.
 Immediately following, she worked under renowned HBS Professor and influential economist Clayton Christensen, helping companies identify and deflect disruptive innovations in their space, and launch their own disruptive businesses.
-Building on that experience, Leslie spent a decade launching products and businesses across consumer tech, digital entertainment, gaming, ecommerce, and early metaverse.
+Building on that experience, Leslie spent a decade launching products and businesses across consumer tech, digital entertainment, gaming, ecommerce, and early VR/AR.

 In 2016, following the birth of her oldest daughter, Leslie launched her first startup.
 As she attempted to raise venture capital later that year, she started connecting with other women CEOs of tech startups that were on a similar journey.
-This was the Female Founders Alliance, which started as a 25-person Facebook group, and in five years grew into the most prominent and tightly engaged community for women-founded startups and aligned investors across America.
+This was the birth of Female Founders Alliance, which started as a 25-person Facebook group, and today counts more than 50k people, including 4k women-founded startups and 1k investors, activated through programs and events across all major US tech hubs.
+Their highly sought after startup readiness programs have supported 400 women and non-binary founders who've gone on to raise more than $100M in early stage capital from VC funds across the country.

 Leslie has a Bachelor's degree from the London School of Economics and an MBA from Harvard Business School.
 She lives in Seattle, Washington with her husband and two young daughters, and spends as much time as possible with her family in Costa Rica.